Trudeau overhauls Canadian cabinet, gives women top roles

 Associated Press

 Trudeau named Mélanie Joly as foreign minister and Anita Anand as defense minister.
-Chrystia Freeland, widely considered a favorite to replace Trudeau at some point, retains her positions as deputy prime minister and finance minister.
+Chrystia Freeland retains her positions as deputy prime minister and finance minister.

 Women make up half of the Cabinet, as they have done since Trudeau’s Liberal government was first elected in 2015.